sfeir-open-source/sfeir-school-docker/docs/markdown/50-volumes/01-volumes.md

 -v myvol:/app
 ```

-- Docker handle the save location
+- Docker handle the storage location
 - Directory as a mounting point in linux
-- The user don't have to handle it (expect for clean issue)
+- The user don't have to handle it (expect for cleaning issues)
 - Can use a custom name

 Notes: